How I Became an Author & Ghostwriter

 After having written probably five million words, writing, ghostwriting and developmentally editing well over 100 books, writing several screen adaptations, and working on dozens of TV shows and movies during more than three decades in the entertainment business, the work still thrills me.
 And none of it could happen without my clients and agents choosing to work with me, my beautiful wife putting up with her tireless workaholic husband, and my assistants keeping things humming along on schedule–and without whom I could never keep up this pace.

 My advice to new or struggling writers and ghostwriters is simple: Legends are not built by following the pack; they’re made by blazing a trail…so get out of your comfort zone and get busy building your legacy.
 My personal code in life is equally basic: Be enthused, be kind, don’t whine, think things through, and live by a solid moral compass you have thoroughly vetted (mine happens to be the Bible).
 And my business code is just as simple: Honor and respect your clients, and never–ever–break your nondisclosure agreements, because your word is your entire career.

 I am a member of the Authors Guild-New York, and still have a busy schedule of ghostwriting, traveling the globe to meet new clients and help them get their books ready for a world in need of great examples of what people can achieve when they get out of their comfort zone and blaze a trail.

 Thank you for taking the time to read how I became a professional ghostwriter.
 As you may have observed about my life, I didn’t plan my career moves far in advance; I simply surfed the waves of opportunity as they presented themselves.
 And hoped I had the chops to ride them well (and that I wouldn’t suffer too many wipe-outs).

-To contact me about getting your book or film project started today, click here.
+To contact me about getting your book, film or TV project started today, click here.

 “Creating legends.” …why not work with the best?